A little more lower for Crude Oil prices

 American inflation rates tells OPEC when to cut production

-Here is a lovely chart showing the price of WTI Crude and U.S. 5 year break-even inflation rate.
+Here is a lovely chart showing the price of WTI Crude compared to U.S. 5 year break-even inflation rate.

-To which about the latter, the St. Louis Fed says, ‘the value implies what market participants expect inflation to be in the next 5 years, on average.’
+To which the St. Louis Fed says about the latter, ‘the value implies what market participants expect inflation to be in the next 5 years, on average.’

 The better part of the chart is the lower bit where the RSI (Overbought/Oversold) indicator appears.